11 min read

 1. Disconnect: Create Space to Recover

-Stuck in a loop of of scrolling, app switching, looking for “the thing that’ll make it right?”
+Stuck in a loop of scrolling, app switching, looking for “the thing that’ll make it right?”
 It’s not on your phone, computer or YouTube.

 I’ve literally thrown my phone across the room.
 Slammed my computer shut.
 Yelled “TURN THIS FUCKING SHIT OFF” to the 4 walls around me.